-State Density Bonus allows applicants to increase their allowed density by a prescribed amount based on the number and type of affordable units they provide.1 It also allows broad latitude to development applicants to select waivers of development standards in order to physically construct the increased density.
+• State Density Bonus allows applicants to increase their allowed density by a prescribed amount based on the number and type of affordable units they provide.
+It also allows broad latitude to development applicants to select waivers of development standards in order to physically construct the increased density.
 For example, under the current R3 Zoning District, a development at 918 Rich Avenue was recently entitled to five stories with the State Density Bonus, while the maximum allowed in the R3 Zoning District is only three stories.
 In addition, it also allows other exceptions to development standards, including incentives/concessions (which are related to lowering project costs) and reduced parking.
-The City has no control over these waivers, concessions, and reduced parking, other than to verify that they are consistent with State Density Bonus Law, so it is not realistic for the R3 Zoning Update to anticipate every project that might be allowed within the district.
+The City has no control over these waivers, concessions, and reduced parking other than to verify that they are consistent with State Density Bonus Law, so it is not realistic for the R3 Zoning Update to anticipate every project that might be allowed within the district.
 Nonetheless, an applicant is required to identify all waivers and concessions they are using, which may be able to inform future zoning policy.

-The current maximum density bonus is 100% (i.e., double the allowed density).
+&lt;sup>1 The current maximum density bonus is 100% (i.e., double the allowed density).
 The maximum density bonus for projects that simply meet the City's 15% Below-Market-Rate (BMR) requirement is 50%.
-Under AB 1287, there are density bonuses higher than 50%; however, these would require more affordable units than required under the City's BMR Code requirements.
+Under Assembly Bill 1287, there are density bonuses higher than 50%; however, these would require more affordable units than required under the City's BMR Code requirements.

-- Senate Bill (SB) 330 includes several major provisions that apply until 2030, including the following:2 - Added provisions to the Housing Accountability Act to ensure only objective standards are used to deny or reduce the development capacity of a housing development project; - Limits actions that may reduce residential development capacity or implement growth-control measures; and - Imposes replacement housing and relocation requirements for projects that demolish residential units.3 - SB 478 prohibits the City from imposing the following standards on multi-family development between three and 10 units: - Minimum lot size; - Floor area ratio (FAR) less than 1.0 (three to seven units) or 1.25 (eight to 10 units); and - Lot coverage physically precluding FARs in the previous bullet.
+- Senate Bill (SB) 330 includes several major provisions that apply until 2030, including the following: - Adds provisions to the Housing Accountability Act to ensure only objective standards are used to deny or reduce the development capacity of a housing development project; - Limits actions that may reduce residential development capacity or implement growth-control measures; and - Imposes replacement housing and relocation requirements for projects that demolish residential units. - SB 478 prohibits the City from imposing the following standards on multi-family development between three and 10 units: - Minimum lot size; - Floor area ratio (FAR) less than 1.0 (three to seven units) or 1.25 (eight to 10 units); and - Lot coverage physically precluding FARs in the previous bullet. - SB 684 creates a ministerial (nondiscretionary) approval pathway for development projects with subdivisions up to 10 units in multi-family zoning districts.
+There are other key criteria for the subdivisions, including minimum densities, and the City is prohibited from imposing standards such as: - Side and rear setbacks more than 4'; - FAR less than those in SB 478; and - Minimum parking, if located near transit or car share.

-2 Other provisions have limited effect on the R3 Zoning District Update, such as the five-hearing limit and the preliminary application process.
+&lt;sup>2 Other provisions have limited effect on the R3 Zoning District Update, such as the five-hearing limit and the preliminary application process.

-3 State Density Bonus Law includes a similar replacement and relocation provision that does not expire.
+&lt;sup>3 State Density Bonus Law includes a similar replacement and relocation provision that does not expire.